 One of the best perks of student travel is having access to thousands of discounts.
-You'll be able to score cheaper prices on everything from accommodation to flights; entrance fees to tours.
+You'll be able to score cheaper prices on everything from accommodation to flights and entrance fees to tours.

-Full-time students who are 12 years and older can get their hands on an ISIC (International Student Identity Card) to gain discounts on flights, accommodations, shopping, entertainment, and more.
+Full-time students who are 12 years and older can get their hands on an International Student Identity Card to gain discounts on flights, accommodations, shopping, entertainment, and more.

-You'll also get free travel insurance while traveling outside the U.S. through this card (although it is basic), as well as gaining inexpensive international phone calls.
-This is a huge bonus for travelers!
+You'll also get free travel insurance while traveling outside the U.S. through this card (although it is basic), as well as have the opportunity to make inexpensive international phone calls.
+This is a huge bonus.

-The card, which costs about $25 and is good through December 31st of each year, is issued by the International Student Travel Confederation (ISTC) and if you're going to go with one student discount card, this is the one I'd recommend.
-For $25 a year, you'll definitely make your money back and save several hundreds if you have a few trips planned.
+The card, which costs about $25, is good through December 31 each year.
+It is issued by the International Student Travel Confederation and if you are going to go with only one student discount card, this is the one you should get.
+For $25 a year, you will definitely make your money back and save several hundreds of dollars if you have a few trips planned.

-Offers a wide range of youth travel discounts -- not quite as many as does the ISIC, but may be worth having if you'll be going traveling.
-It costs just $22 a year and comes with free travel insurance as well.
+Also issued by the International Student Travel Confederation, the International Youth Travel is a discount card for travelers under 26 who are not enrolled in school.
+You get a wide range of youth travel discounts, not quite as many as the ISIC, but it may be worth having if you plan on traveling.
+It costs $25 a year and comes with free travel insurance as well.

 The Student Advantage Card

-The Student Advantage Card provides student travel, retail and entertainment discounts for an annual $20 membership fee (add up to three years of membership at $10 per).
+The Student Advantage Card provides student travel, retail, and entertainment discounts for an annual $22 membership fee (you can add up to three additional years of membership for $10 per year).

 Hostel Discount Cards

 Hostel discount cards offer discounts on some hostel bunk nights and a few additional benefits.
-Some hostel discount cards cards offer only to waive online booking fees, which may be covered by cards above.
-Major hostel outfit Hostelling International has a discount card worth looking into, which works like a loyalty card, but read up to determine whether a hostel discount card is worth it to you.
+Some hostel discount cards offer only to waive online booking fees, which may be covered by cards above.
+Major hostel outfit Hostelling International has a membership card, which can get you a free night stay and other deals.